DLTK's Crafts for Kids

 - pencil with eraser at the end (unsharpened is best, I think)

-- push pin or straight pin
+- push pin or straight pin (or brass brad if using the pinwheel as a bow)

-- optional: a small bead (like a pony bead)
+- Optional: a small bead (like a pony bead)

 Instructions: